coreos/updateservicectl/Documentation/client.md

 # Using the Client

 `updatectl` lets you control and test the CoreOS update service.
-Subcommands let you manage apoplications, users, groups, packages and write a very simple client that gets its state via environment variables.
+Subcommands let you manage applications, users, groups, packages and write a very simple client that gets its state via environment variables.

 ## Update Clients